3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 training needed.
 Also since Git is free, it will not carry a cost to our sponsors or our team members.
 We are hosting our Git repository on GitHub.
-Hosting on GitHub is also free for public repositories, which we are able to use since we are not subject to an nondisclosure agreement.
+Hosting on GitHub is also free for public repositories, which we are able to use since we are not subject to a nondisclosure agreement.
 In addition to repository hosting, GitHub also offers some valuable tools to assist in developer coordination.
 We are making use of the issue tracking system within GitHub in order to coordinate the status of various features and bug fixes.